chadjones839/JobCannon__Full-Stack/README.md

 ### Test an Established Job Seeker Account

 1. Click the "Login" button on the home page.
-2. Login with email: "charlie@paddyspub.com" and password: "nitecroller"
+2. Login with email: "charlie@paddyspub.comx" and password: "nitecroller"
 3. On the `Discovery` page, browse through employers and click either "Hard Pass" to pass on a company or "Let's Talk" to indicate your interest in connecting with that company.
 4. Navigate to the `Profile` feature by clicking the profile button on the navbar.
 5. Click edit profile to change text field details, or upload a new profile picture.
 Click "Save Changes"